 About Teesside University

 Teesside University transforms lives and economies through education enriched by research, innovation and business engagement.
-With a range of high quality taught courses and research opportunities, and over £280m recently invested into its friendly town centre campus, Teesside University is an excellent place to study.
+The University offers a range of high quality taught courses and research opportunities.
+In the last few years the University has invested more than £270m in its campus and facilities.
+An additional £300m will be spent over the next ten years to further enhance the student experience.

 If you’re thinking about studying at Teesside University, head to one of its open days to find out more.
 It could be the university for you.